agile-lab-dev/wasp/README.md

 ## Install

-Wasp final releases are published to maven central through sonatype.
-Snapshot releases are published to a private Gitlab Registry:
+Wasp final releases are published to maven central through sonatype, snapshot releases are published to sonatype maven-snapshots.

 ```scala
 libraryDependencies += "it.agilelab" %% "wasp-consumers-spark" % "3.0.1"